-In an effort to reduce statewide homelessness, DCED is targeting Street Outreach projects in the Pennsylvania Balance of State CoC counties having participated in the annual Point in Time count and identified homeless individuals and families that are not housed or sheltered.
+To reduce statewide homelessness, DCED is targeting Street Outreach projects in the Pennsylvania Balance of State CoC counties having participated in the annual Point in Time count and identified homeless individuals and families that are not housed or sheltered.
 All eligible activities under a Street Outreach project will be considered.
 In making funding decisions, DCED will seek to avoid duplicative efforts.